-AXA WF Framlington Global Small Cap A EUR
+AXA World Funds - Framlington Global Small Cap

 Long-term capital growth by investing in small capitalisation companies worldwide